hannahcancode/CFA-Travis-CI-Rails-Postgresql-Rspec/README.md

   language: ruby

   # sets the ruby version/type
-  # you can have more than one, just add more lines
+  # if you can have more than one, just add more lines
   rvm:
     - 2.4.0